keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

 file.

 KLT does not recognize projects.
-Some Keptn v1 projects may translate into `KeptnApp` resources but many will not.
+Many Keptn v1 projects may translate into `KeptnApp` resources but others will not.
+For example, if your Keptn v1 project has a large number of services, you may want to aggregate them into separate `KeptnApp` resources.
 A project has a 1:1 mapping to a Git repo, but, since few applications are stored in a mono-repo, it is difficult to implement a project-as-application paradigm

-In general, the Keptn v1 project is a useful as a reference list when migrating to KLT but does not directly translate to a KLT resource.
+In general, the Keptn v1 project is a useful as a reference list when migrating to KLT but may not directly translate to a KLT resource.

 ### service